PhilippeMarcMeyer/FieldsLinker/README.md

 - if set to `true`, will use mobile mode, regardless of touch screen mode.
 - fix crash modeB `null` value
 - if selected (clicked), use CSS to invert element as visual feedback.
+- mobileClickIt option is automatic on touch devices

 ### v0.90
 Canvas calulations fixes and other various fixes.